When the coronavirus lockdown first started, I made a list of all the things I was going to accomplish with the extra time I suddenly had.

 “Why have I not been using this time productively?”
 I wailed to myself as my fingers clicked Skip Intro of their own accord on the fourth episode of Fleabag I had watched that day—after I had taken a “break” to scroll through a barrage of tweets informing me that life as I had always known it had totally changed.

-I’ve always struggled with having occasionally outrageous expectations for myself, and the time I’ve had alone with my thoughts during COVID-19 has brought them right back to the forefront.
+I’ve always struggled with having occasionally outrageous expectations for myself, and the time I had alone with my thoughts when COVID happened brought them right back to the forefront.

 Throughout the first several months of lockdown, I found myself continually making lists of a dozen things I wanted to accomplish by the end of the week, getting overwhelmed, tackling none of them, and then feeling terrible.